 - a.
-Gas input for heating operation.
+Gas input rate.

 - b.
-Derate for altitude if applicable.
+Derate for altitude applicable.

 - c.
 Return and supply ducts for excessive restrictions causing static pressures greater than 0.50-in. w.c.
+(125 Pa)

 Failure to follow this warning could result in personal injury or death.
 Blower access door switch opens 115-V power to control.
 No component operation can occur unless switch is closed.
 Caution must be taken when manually closing this switch.